Biochemistry of Alzheimer's disease: Biochemical characteristics

 Fundamental to the understanding of Alzheimer's disease is the biochemical events that leads to accumulation of the amyloid-beta plaques and tau-protein tangles.
 A delicate balance of the enzymes secretases regulate the amyloid-beta accumulation.
-Alpha Secretase can render a non-pathological (non-amyloidogenic) Amyloid Beta (DOI: 10.2174/156720512799361655).
-Recently, a link between cholinergic neuronal activity and the activity of alpha-secretase has been highlighted, which can discourage Amyloid-beta proteins deposition in brain of patients with Alzheimer's disease.
+Recently, a link between cholinergic neuronal activity and the activity of alpha-secretase has been highlighted, which can discourage amyloid-beta proteins deposition in brain of patients with Alzheimer's disease.

-Alzheimer's disease has been identified as a protein misfolding disease, or proteopathy, due to the accumulation of abnormally folded Amyloid-beta proteins in the brains of AD patients.
+Alzheimer's disease has been identified as a protein misfolding disease, or proteopathy, due to the accumulation of abnormally folded amyloid-beta proteins in the brains of AD patients.
 Abnormal amyloid-beta accumulation can first be detected using cerebrospinal fluid analysis and later using positron emission tomography (PET).

-Although AD shares pathophysiological mechanisms with prion diseases, it is not transmissible like prion diseases.
+Although AD shares pathophysiological mechanisms with prion diseases, it is not transmissible in the wild, as prion diseases are.
+Any transmissibility that it may have is limited solely to extremely rare iatrogenic events from donor-derived therapies that are no longer used.
 Amyloid-beta, also written Aβ, is a short peptide that is a proteolytic byproduct of the transmembrane protein amyloid precursor protein (APP), whose function is unclear but thought to be involved in neuronal development.
 The presenilins are components of a proteolytic complex involved in APP processing and degradation.

 Although amyloid beta monomers are harmless, they undergo a dramatic conformational change at sufficiently high concentration to form a beta sheet-rich tertiary structure that aggregates to form amyloid fibrils that deposit outside neurons in dense formations known as senile plaques or neuritic plaques, in less dense aggregates as diffuse plaques, and sometimes in the walls of small blood vessels in the brain in a process called amyloid angiopathy or congophilic angiopathy.

 AD is also considered a tauopathy due to abnormal aggregation of the tau protein, a microtubule-associated protein expressed in neurons that normally acts to stabilize microtubules in the cell cytoskeleton.
 Like most microtubule-associated proteins, tau is normally regulated by phosphorylation; however, in AD patients, hyperphosphorylated tau accumulates as paired helical filaments that in turn aggregate into masses inside nerve cell bodies known as neurofibrillary tangles and as dystrophic neurites associated with amyloid plaques.